plone/training/behaviors2.rst

         def _hash(self, request):
             """
-            This hash can be tricked out by changing IP adresses and might allow only a single person of a big company to vote
+            This hash can be tricked out by changing IP addresses and might allow only a single person of a big company to vote
             """
             hash_ = md5()